Gluten Intolerance: 21 Foods to Avoid

 • Nausea and vomiting

-For those living with Celiac disease or a gluten sensitivity, the only known treatment to manage symptoms is following a gluten-free diet, which can be achieved by knowing and eliminating these high-gluten foods.
+For those living with Celiac disease or gluten sensitivity, adopting a gluten-free diet is the only known treatment.
+This can be achieved by knowing and eliminating these high-gluten foods.

-Gluten is a protein found in a variety of grains that helps foods maintain their shape and acts as the glue to hold food together.
+Gluten is a protein found in a variety of grains.
+It helps food maintain their shape and acts as the glue to hold food together.
 According to the Celiac Disease Foundation, gluten-containing grains and their derivatives include:

 2. Varieties and derivatives of wheat, including durum, einkorn, emmer, farina, farro, graham, semolina, spelt, and wheat berries